 - as self-employed income for any Universal Credit claims

-- as self-employed income and that you’re working 16 hours a week, as changes to your tax credits claims
+- as self-employed income as changes to your tax credits claims

 The grant should be treated as income received on the day it’s paid for any Universal Credit claims or tax credit changes.